mewennl/Call-Stack-Lab/README.md

 * peek() - return item from the top of the stack but not returning it
 * is_empty() - check if stack is empty
 * size() - return number of items inside the stack
+* Type hints throughout the code as would be for custom data structures
+* Test with pytest for good practice